 HELP A FRIEND WITH THEIR FEAR OF WRITING

-This November, I’m offering $20 OFF my Fear & Writing course.
-It’s normally $68, but with coupon code NOVEMBER, it’s just $48 for 8 days of uplifting, transformative email + video lessons that help people go from thinking and talking about writing to actually writing!
-When you register, simply click the tiny present icon (box with a ribbon on it) to allow for gifting.
-Offer lasts through 11/30/2018.
+with coupon code NOVEMBER, for a limited time, it’s just $45 for 8 days of uplifting, transformative email + video lessons that help people go from thinking/talking about writing to actually writing!
+When you register, simply click the tiny present icon (box with ribbon on it) to allow for gifting.

 SUPPORT AKASHIC BOOKS & GET 50% OFF

-Akashic Books is offering 50% OFF all their entire online catalog.
-Just use coupon code BF2018 when you make your purchase by 11/26/2018.
+Akashic Books is offering an amazing 50% OFF all their online catalog from now through December 31, 2018 (some restrictions apply).
+Just use the code BF2018 when you checkout.
 If you like mysteries, check out Vancouver Noir, a short story anthology edited by Sam Wiebe, an author featured in my Interviews with Creatives.
 Also, if you know a parent with young kids, check out the bestselling and radically honest picture book, Go the F*ck to Sleep by Adam Mansbach.
 I like Akashic Books because they are “a Brooklyn-based independent company dedicated to publishing urban literary fiction and political nonfiction by authors who are either ignored by the mainstream, or who have no interest in working within the ever-consolidating ranks of the major corporate publishers.”
 Pretty cool, huh?

 GIVE REALLY GOOD SOAP

 On a budget?
 Need some nice gifts for less than $10?
-Look no farther than Alaffia’s Good Soap, available exclusively at Whole Foods.
+Look no farther than Alaffia’s Good Soap, available at Whole Foods.
 I’ve been using this soap made from ethically traded ingredients for years and it leaves my skin feeling softer and smoother than other soaps.
 Maybe because they’re infused with shea butter and goat milk?
-They have many scents to choose from.
-My favorite is Wild Strawberry.
-Buy three bars, wrap them in pretty paper, and for $6 + tax, you have a gift that your peeps will love to use.
+(They also have ones without goat milk for your vegan friends.)
+They have many scents to choose from and my personal favorite is Wild Strawberry.
+Buy three bars, wrap them in pretty paper, and for $6 + tax, you have a gift that your peeps will love to use!

 SHOP MY TOP BOOKS FOR WRITERS & CREATIVES

-I hope this gift guide gave you some good ideas.
+I hope this guide gave you some good ideas.
 If you have any questions, comments, or suggestions, please post your thoughts below.
-I’d love to hear from you!
+I’d love to hear from you.
+Wishing you stress-free shopping and a joyful holiday season!

 Free gift + never miss an essay